 If the child is to be collected by someone who is not the parent at the end of the session, there is an agreed procedure that must be followed to identify the designated person.
+We ask that the parent calls the nursery or prior informs the nursery of the designated person for collection.
 Photo identification or a password are also required where possible for the designated adult.
 Parents are informed about these arrangements and reminded about them regularly.
+Other than the parent/s or legal guardian of the child, we do not allow anyone under the age of 18 to collect.
+If anyone under the age of 18 arrives to collect child, the parent/carer will be contacted.